hyperspy/hyperspy/doc/user_guide/tools.rst

     array([1, 3])

-Importantly the original :py:class:`~.signal_base.BaseSignal` and its "indexed self" share their data and, therefore, modifying the value of the data in one modifies the same value in the other.
+Importantly the original :py:class:`~.signal.BaseSignal` and its "indexed self" share their data and, therefore, modifying the value of the data in one modifies the same value in the other.